devpablocristo/wd-react-challenge/README.md

 # Welcome to the WeDevelop React challenge 🚀

+## Requirements

+1. Clone the project.
+2. Use the existing project to complete the tasks.

-To config and run the project:
+### To config and run the project

 ```console
 foo@bar:~$ npm install